hyperledger/bevel/README.md

 Blockchain Automation Framework makes use of Ansible, Helm, and Kubernetes to deploy production DLT networks.
 Specifically, it makes use of Ansible for configuration of the network by DevOps Engineers.
 It then uses Helm charts as instructions for deploying the necessary components to Kubernetes.
 Kubernetes was chosen to allow for Blockchain Automation Framework to deploy the DLT networks to any cloud that supports Kubernetes.

-Blockchain Automation Framework initially supports Hyperledger Fabric and Corda.
-It is the intention to add support for Hyperledger Sawtooth, Hyperledger Indy and Quorum.
+Blockchain Automation Framework currently supports Corda, Hyperledger Fabric, Hyperledger Indy and Quorum.
+It is the intention to add support for Hyperledger Besu and Corda Enterprise in the near future.
 Other DLT platforms can easily be added.

-### Documentation
+### Getting Started

+To get started with the framework quickly, follow our [Getting Started guidelines](https://blockchain-automation-framework.readthedocs.io/en/latest/gettingstarted.html).

-Detailed operator and developer documentation is available at [our ReadTheDocs site](https://blockchain-automation-framework.readthedocs.io/en/latest/index.html).
+Detailed operator and developer documentation is available on [our ReadTheDocs site](https://blockchain-automation-framework.readthedocs.io/en/latest/index.html).

 The documentation can also be built locally be following instructions in the `docs` folder.